kantord/headson/README.md

 ## Fits into command line workflows

-If you’re comfortable with tools like `head` and `tail`, use `headson` when you want a quick, structured peek into a JSON file without dumping the entire thing.
+If you’re comfortable with tools like `head` and `tail`, use `hson` when you want a quick, structured peek into a JSON file without dumping the entire thing.

 - `head`/`tail` operate on bytes/lines - their output is not optimized for tree structures
 - `jq` you need to craft filters to preview large JSON files
-- `headson` is like head/tail for trees: zero config but it keeps structure and represents content as much as possible
+- `hson` is like head/tail for trees: zero config but it keeps structure and represents content as much as possible

 ## Usage

-    headson [FLAGS] [INPUT...]
+    hson [FLAGS] [INPUT...]

 - INPUT (optional, repeatable): file path(s).
 If omitted, reads from stdin.
 Multiple input files are supported.
 - Prints the preview to stdout.
 On parse errors, exits non‑zero and prints an error to stderr.